Knowledge Base

 Tip: Use comments instead of a separate spreadsheet of feedback — it keeps every note attached to the exact block it's about.

-When you're ready to share, click Publish in the toolbar and pick a format.
+When you're ready to share, click Export in the toolbar and pick a format.
 Each format suits a different use case.

 PDF